aliasghardev/project1/README.md

 - Created - 2023/09/24

-- Technologies Used - Html , css
+- Technologies Used - Html , css , scss

 - Hooks Used : useState